 I set up a weekly time for class and asked for a one-time small fee for each student for supplies.
 Looking back it was too small.
 I went way over budget!

 As a class of 5 students, we worked through majority of my Land Animals book.
 I did not ask the students to buy their own, so I had a lot of reading and key points to highlight.

 The kids had a great time.
 Of course I took a few extra steps and prepared weekly paper work even though I refused to grade papers.
 The kids enjoyed some projects and I purchased a few kits and supplies for hands-on fun.
-My friends continually thanked me, and I started to see this as a ministry to them.

 - Be realistic with the size of your house and how many children you can have there comfortably.
 I have a very small house and only six chairs fit around our dinner table.